inkvizytor/FluentForm/README.md

 ```

 ###Extended example
-You can preview all controls by executing `Form::preview()` in your controller action (let's say UserController.php):
+You can preview all controls by executing `Form::preview()` in your controller action:
 ```php
     public function preview()
     {